Zetazzq/edu-cpo-lab1-template/README.md

 ## Design notes

   Implementation restrictions:
-  According to my understanding, the key and value of the set should be the same value, but still must enter two, otherwise some operations cannot be implemented, I don't know how to solve this problem.
+  According to my understanding, the key and value of the set should be the same value, but still must enter two,otherwise some operations cannot be implemented, I don't know how to solve this problem.

   Advantages of unittest:
   Unnitest is more compatible